firebolt-db/godocs/docs/Guides/working-with-engines/working-with-engines-using-ddl.md

 <br />

 {: .note}
 Creating an engine (or any other Firebolt object) via UI preserves the case of the identifier used.
-When using an identifier that has uppercase characters, you must enclose the identifier within quotes to preserve the case.
 For example, if you create an engine named ***MyEngine***, the uppercase letters in this identifier will be retained.
-When you use the identifier via a SQL command, you must enclose the identifier within quotes - in this case, "MyEngine".
+When you use the identifier via a SQL command, to preserve case sensitive behavior you must enclose the identifier within quotes - in this case, "MyEngine".
 For more information on object identifiers, visit the [Object Identifiers](../../Reference/object-identifiers.md) section.

 For more details with a full list of attributes and more example, see the [CREATE ENGINE](../../sql_reference/commands/engines/create-engine.md) command.